Fr Arbogast Lekule (Co-Founder and Chair)

 Jane became involved in You Touch Africa in early 2013.
 She became a Trustee on 15th October 2013.
 Additionally, she is fluent in Swahili.

 Daunia Kellamis (President)

-Daunia was born in Canton Ohio and worked in corporate retail for 30 years in management.
+Daunia was born in North Canton, Ohio and has worked in corporate retail for 30 years in management.

-She currently runs her own professional development company called Transform the Talk LLC.
+She currently is a Divisional Planning Manager at Bealls Inc. in Bradenton Florida.
 She is a certified mediator and certified career coach that enjoys helping others.

 This passion lead her to help establish You Touch Africa-USA with the other USA board members.

 In her spare time Daunia enjoys traveling, reading, and being near the ocean.

 Bill was born in Glen Burnie, MD and moved to Dayton, OH when his Dad left P&G to join his father and brother in the Air Pollution Control business.

 After graduating from Miami University in Oxford, Ohio, Bill lived in Hong Kong and travelled extensively through China, Vietnam, Malaysia, Singapore, and the Phillippines.

 He settled down with his wife Tonya and they have three children (Annabelle Lizbeth, Delaney Hayes, and William Joseph IV).